dd9jn/rfc4880bis/rfc4880bis.md

 There are a number of possible meanings for a signature, which are indicated in a signature type octet in any given signature.
 Please note that the vagueness of these meanings is not a flaw, but a feature of the system.
 Because OpenPGP places final authority for validity upon the receiver of a signature, it may be that one signer's casual act might be more rigorous than some other authority's positive act.
-See {{computing-signatures}}, "Computing Signatures", for detailed information on how to compute and verify signatures of each type.
+See {{computing-signatures}} for detailed information on how to compute and verify signatures of each type.

 These meanings are as follows:

-0x00
+{:vspace="0"}
-: Signature of a binary document.
+0x00: Signature of a binary document.
-  This means the signer owns it, created it, or certifies that it has not been modified.
+: This means the signer owns it, created it, or certifies that it has not been modified.

-0x01
-: Signature of a canonical text document.
+0x01: Signature of a canonical text document.
-  This means the signer owns it, created it, or certifies that it has not been modified.
+: This means the signer owns it, created it, or certifies that it has not been modified.
   The signature is calculated over the text data with its line endings converted to \<CR>\<LF>.

-0x02
-: Standalone signature.
+0x02: Standalone signature.
-  This signature is a signature of only its own subpacket contents.
+:  This signature is a signature of only its own subpacket contents.
   It is calculated identically to a signature over a zero-length binary document.
   Note that it doesn't make sense to have a V3 standalone signature.

-0x10
-: Generic certification of a User ID and Public-Key packet.
+0x10: Generic certification of a User ID and Public-Key packet.
-  The issuer of this certification does not make any particular assertion as to how well the certifier has checked that the owner of the key is in fact the person described by the User ID.
+:  The issuer of this certification does not make any particular assertion as to how well the certifier has checked that the owner of the key is in fact the person described by the User ID.

-0x11
-: Persona certification of a User ID and Public-Key packet.
+0x11: Persona certification of a User ID and Public-Key packet.
-  The issuer of this certification has not done any verification of the claim that the owner of this key is the User ID specified.
+:  The issuer of this certification has not done any verification of the claim that the owner of this key is the User ID specified.

-0x12
-: Casual certification of a User ID and Public-Key packet.
+0x12: Casual certification of a User ID and Public-Key packet.
-  The issuer of this certification has done some casual verification of the claim of identity.
+:  The issuer of this certification has done some casual verification of the claim of identity.

-0x13
-: Positive certification of a User ID and Public-Key packet.
+0x13: Positive certification of a User ID and Public-Key packet.
-  The issuer of this certification has done substantial verification of the claim of identity.
+: The issuer of this certification has done substantial verification of the claim of identity.

   Most OpenPGP implementations make their "key signatures" as 0x10 certifications.
   Some implementations can issue 0x11-0x13 certifications, but few differentiate between the types.

-0x16
-: Attested Key Signature.
+0x16: Attested Key Signature.
-  This signature is issued by the primary key over itself and its User ID (or User Attribute).
+: This signature is issued by the primary key over itself and its User ID (or User Attribute).
   It MUST contain an "Attested Certifications" subpacket and a "Signature Creation Time" subpacket.
   This type of key signature does not replace or override any standard certification (0x10-0x13).

-  Only the most recent Attestation Key Signature is valid for any given \<key,userid\> pair.
+  Only the most recent Attestation Key Signature is valid for any given \<key,userid> pair.
   If more than one Certification Attestation Key Signature is present with the same Signature Creation Time, the set of attestations should be treated as the union of all "Attested Certifications" subpackets from all such signatures with the same timestamp.

-0x18
-: Subkey Binding Signature.
+0x18: Subkey Binding Signature.
-  This signature is a statement by the top-level signing key that indicates that it owns the subkey.
+: This signature is a statement by the top-level signing key that indicates that it owns the subkey.
   This signature is calculated directly on the primary key and subkey, and not on any User ID or other packets.
   A signature that binds a signing subkey MUST have an Embedded Signature subpacket in this binding signature that contains a 0x19 signature made by the signing subkey on the primary key and subkey.

-0x19
-: Primary Key Binding Signature.
+0x19: Primary Key Binding Signature.
-  This signature is a statement by a signing subkey, indicating that it is owned by the primary key and subkey.
+: This signature is a statement by a signing subkey, indicating that it is owned by the primary key and subkey.
   This signature is calculated the same way as a 0x18 signature: directly on the primary key and subkey, and not on any User ID or other packets.

-0x1F
-: Signature directly on a key.
+0x1F: Signature directly on a key.
-  This signature is calculated directly on a key.
+: This signature is calculated directly on a key.
   It binds the information in the Signature subpackets to the key, and is appropriate to be used for subpackets that provide information about the key, such as the Revocation Key subpacket.
   It is also appropriate for statements that non-self certifiers want to make about the key itself, rather than the binding between a key and a name.

-0x20
-: Key revocation signature.
+0x20: Key revocation signature.
-  The signature is calculated directly on the key being revoked.
+: The signature is calculated directly on the key being revoked.
   A revoked key is not to be used.
   Only revocation signatures by the key being revoked, or by an authorized revocation key, should be considered valid revocation signatures.

-0x28
-: Subkey revocation signature.
+0x28: Subkey revocation signature.
-  The signature is calculated directly on the subkey being revoked.
+: The signature is calculated directly on the subkey being revoked.
   A revoked subkey is not to be used.
   Only revocation signatures by the top-level signature key that is bound to this subkey, or by an authorized revocation key, should be considered valid revocation signatures.

-0x30
-: Certification revocation signature.
+0x30: Certification revocation signature.
-  This signature revokes an earlier User ID certification signature (signature class 0x10 through 0x13) or direct-key signature (0x1F).
+: This signature revokes an earlier User ID certification signature (signature class 0x10 through 0x13) or direct-key signature (0x1F).
   It should be issued by the same key that issued the revoked signature or an authorized revocation key.
   The signature is computed over the same data as the certificate that it revokes, and should have a later creation date than that certificate.

-0x40
-: Timestamp signature.
+0x40: Timestamp signature.
-  This signature is only meaningful for the timestamp contained in it.
+: This signature is only meaningful for the timestamp contained in it.

-0x50
-: Third-Party Confirmation signature.
+0x50: Third-Party Confirmation signature.
-  This signature is a signature over some other OpenPGP Signature packet(s).
+: This signature is a signature over some other OpenPGP Signature packet(s).
   It is analogous to a notary seal on the signed data.
   A third-party signature SHOULD include Signature Target subpacket(s) to give easy identification.
   Note that we really do mean SHOULD.